 Remote healthcare and emergency services remain a category where Starlink's limitations are disqualifying rather than inconvenient.
 A 60 ms average latency with occasional outages does not meet the reliability standard required for remote surgical guidance, real-time emergency dispatch, or life-critical monitoring equipment.
 These applications require uptime guarantees that come with dedicated fiber or leased-line contracts, not consumer satellite subscriptions.

 Mountainous terrain creates orbital geometry gaps.
 Even with an unobstructed dish, certain mountain regions have periods, sometimes predictable hourly gaps, where no satellite is in range.
-These appear on SpaceX's own coverage maps, but buyers in affected zones frequently discover the issue after purchase.
+These appear on SpaceX's own coverage maps, but buyers in affected zones frequently discover the issue only after purchase.

 HOA and lease restrictions create real legal barriers in many markets.
 In the United States, FCC rules protect the right to use satellite dishes under one meter in diameter, but common area restrictions, roof access requirements, and drilling prohibitions in rental properties mean that many dense urban buildings simply cannot mount a dish with adequate sky access, regardless of the regulatory framework.